 Welcome to The Official International Bereaved Mother’s Day website.
 Here below you will find all the information about this movement and how you can be a part of it.
 This year International Bereaved Mother’s Day will celebrated on Sunday May 7th 2017.
 Please visit our International Mother Hearts Community Project to be a part of this beautiful movement.

 Mother’s Day is a day of the year that we come together to celebrate all mothers around the world.
 It’s a day that is intended to bring joy, recognition, love and appreciation to these incredible women that do so much for humanity.
-However, if you have experienced the death of one or more of your children, struggle to conceive a child or are unable to fall pregnant at all, this day can often bring up feelings of isolation, unworthiness, pain and sadness.
+However, if you have experienced the death of one or more of your babies or children (including adult children), struggle to conceive a child or are unable to fall pregnant at all, this day can often bring up feelings of isolation, unworthiness, pain and sadness.
 Much of society has forgotten the true meaning of Mother’s Day and fails to support and recognize all true mothers.

 THE HISTORY OF MOTHER’S DAY

 American, Anna Jarvis, founded the official Mother’s Day in 1908 to honour her own mother, Ann.
 Ann Jarvis gave birth to around a dozen children.
 Only 4 survived to grow into adults.
 Most of her children who died, passed away from diseases such as the measles and typhoid fever.
 The history of this Mother’s Day is fascinating.
 With such heartfelt and meaningful roots, it is devastating to see how through the years, the true meaning of mother’s day has been some what lost and is now what some would describe as a commercialized card company event that people make millions of dollars from.
 The worst thing is that bereaved mothers are usually completely forgotten.